-of social media use are related to higher "ill-being."357 Thus, the increase in adolescent social media use during the pandemic has caused an increase in adolescents experiencing mental health problems.
+levels of excessive and problematic use of digital media.352 And these higher rates of social media use are related to higher "ill-being."353 Thus, the increase in adolescent social media use during the pandemic has caused an increase in adolescents experiencing mental health problems.

-- 296. That relationship is reflected in reports from public schools.
-Over 75 percent of public schools reported an increase in staff expressing concerns about student depression, anxiety, and other disturbances since the start of the pandemic.
-Students receiving mental health services in educational settings predominately do so because they "[f]elt depressed," "[t]hought about killing [themselves] or tried to" or "[f]elt very afraid and tense." - 297.
+- 297. That relationship is reflected in reports from public schools.
+Over 75 percent of public schools reported an increase in staff expressing concerns about student depression, anxiety, and other disturbances since the start of the pandemic.354 Students receiving mental health services in educational settings predominately do so because they "[f]elt depressed," "[t]hought about killing [themselves] or tried to" or "[f]elt very afraid and tense."355 - 298.
 Anxiety disorders are also up, affecting 31.9 percent of adolescents between 13 and 18 years old.
 Research shows that untreated teenagers with anxiety disorders are at higher risk to perform poorly in school, miss out on important social experiences, and engage in substance abuse.
-Sala - 298.
+State of the state of the substance abuse. - 299.
 Schools are struggling not only to provide students with mental health services but also to deliver an adequate education because of the youth mental health crisis.
-Students in grades 6-12 identify depression, stress, and anxiety as the most prevalent obstacles to learning.362 Most middle school and high school students also fail
+Students in grades 6-12 identify depression, stress, and anxiety as the most prevalent obstacles to learning.358 Most middle school and high school students also fail to get enough sleep on school